 This program can only run with the active involvements of our volunteer community who share a passion for Open Research and inclusiveness in Open Science:

 We want to make this program mutually beneficial for all the participants.
 Here are a few values we think you will receive from participating in this project.

 Our mentees are science researchers and bioinformaticians who are interested in contributing to Open Science projects and communities.
 In this program they will be supported by the organisers, mentors, experts, and other mentees in getting started with their journey as Open Scientists.

 Our mentees will:

 A mentee dedicates about 2 hours per week to the program to attend cohort/mentor meetings and doing self-guided assignments.

-Recruitment of the mentees will start in November.
+Recruitment of the mentees for the next cohort will start in few months.
 Stay tuned!